grafana/explore-traces/docs/sources/_index.md

 ![Add to filters to focus on the API call](images/explore-traces-errors-add-filters-flow.png)

-Selecting the **Root cause errors** tab shows an aggregated view of all of the traces that have errors in then.
+Selecting the **Root cause errors** tab shows an aggregated view of all of the traces that have errors in them.
-Clicking on an entry links to the detailed tracing and span data.
+Clicking on an entry opens up one of the individual traces used to construct that aggregate view so you can deep dive into a single example transaction.

 ![Link to span data from Root cause errors](images/explore-traces-errors-root-cause.png)